zzhangjii/learning-library/ospa-library/github-ideas/README.md

   * nosql
   * security

-* GitHub and Git do not support modification (Cloning, Branching, Merging) of individual files and/or folders; so, 'Clones' and 'Branches' are copies of entire Oracle Learning Library
+* GitHub and Git do not support modification (Cloning, Branching, Merging) of individual files and/or folders; so, 'Clones' and 'Branches' are copies of entire Oracle Learning Library.
-* GitHub repositories (repos) have limitations on size of individual files **(100MB)** and total size of repository **(1GB)**
+* GitHub repositories (repos) have limitations on size of individual files **(100MB)** and total size of repository **(1GB)**.
 ### Contents
 * Contents stored on GitHub will be:
   * .md (Markdown) files - These are the main files containing labs instructions
   * .html (HTML5) files - [Optional] If developers want to wrap the content and make it available on a static web site
   * misc.
 SMALL lab files [Optional]
   * larger files will be **LINKED-to** not included in-line [Optional]
-* Developers will create and modify content then pass it to "Admins" to update in staging learning-library and ultimately production learning-library
+* Developers will create and modify content then pass it to "Admins" to update in staging learning-library and ultimately production learning-library.
-* Content should be simple and limited to only what is needed to complete the lab; this might include text, partial screenshot pictures, and other things that help the learner complete the demo
+* Content should be simple and limited to only what is needed to complete the lab; this might include text, partial screenshot pictures, and other things that help the learner complete the demo.
-<br/>-- THIS IS NOT A MARKETING TOOL NOR A PRESENTATION AND "NORMAL" LP RULES MAY NOT APPLY
+<br/>-- THIS IS NOT A MARKETING TOOL NOR A PRESENTATION AND "NORMAL" LP FORMATTING MAY NOT APPLY
+<br/>---- No need for "section header" and "title" images; keep images small and to the point if used at all
+<br/>---- These are lab guides; keep it simple and easy; link to complex explanations, videos, etc...

 * Developers will be responsible for CE and QA of their own material; peer review will be essential
 * Documents will be stored in appropriate folders in learning-library/ospa-library
   * Developers might create entirely new documents